richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Security

 ### Endpoints
-All resources connect via private endpoints.
+All resources connect via private endpoints within their respective subscriptions—including Application Gateway and API Management, which live in separate subscriptions peered via VWan.
+- RECOMMENDATION: Validate that private endpoint DNS resolution and connectivity work correctly across subscriptions over the VWan peering
-- RECOMMENDATION: Verify that each resources also sits behind a VPN or internal firewall to enforce network segmentation
+- RECOMMENDATION: Ensure Network Security Groups and route tables are consistently applied in each subscription to enforce segmentation
-- QUESTION: Will there be a hard block on external AI solutions (e.g., ChatGPT, Copilot)?
+- QUESTION: How are private DNS zones and peering configurations managed to guarantee secure, reliable access between the peered subscriptions?

 ### Firewall
 We need to learn more about network access controls beyond the current setup.